-International Students (F-1 and M-1 Visas)
+International Students (F-I and M-I Visas)

 Palomar College is authorized under federal law to enroll nonimmigrant alien students.
-The following is required for admission to the regular college program:
+The following is required for admission to the regular College program:

-- International student application with passport-size photograph - A \$25.00 non-refundable Application Fee (Cashier's check only made payable to Palomar College) - Confidential financial statement certified by bank official Test of English as a Foreign Language (TOEFL) score of - 470 (PBT)/150 (CBT) or more High School graduate (official transcripts of all - High School graduate (official transcripts of all secondary and college work must be provided with certified English translation)

-- another college in U.S.A.

-- Letter of reference

-- Doctor's health certification (TB skin test)
+- International student application with passport-size photograph - · Confidential financial statement certified by bank official - Test of English as a Foreign Language (TOEFL) score of 470 (PBT)/150 (CBT) or more - High School graduate (official transcripts of all secondary and college work must be provided with certified English translation) - Satisfactory report if attending a language school or another college in the U.S.A. - · Letter of reference - Doctor's health certification (TB skin test)